Overview

 • Yes!
 We have immigrant staff that speak Bosnian, Burmese, Croatian, Karen, Serbian.
 Interpretation is available for other languages as needed.
 Please tell us about your language needs when you ask for an appointment.

 • Yes!
 We offer classes in collaboration with the Office for New Americans.
-Classes are held from 10:00 a.m. – 12:00 p.m. every Monday, Wednesday, and Thursday at MVRCR and 5:30 p.m. – 6:30 p.m. every Monday and Tuesday at the Utica Public Library.
-Individual Mock (practice) Interviews are also available by appointment.
+Mondays 10:00am-12:00pm, Tuesday 2:45-4:15pm (Beginner English Focus), Wednesday 10:00am - 12:00pm (All Levels)y.
+Classes are free and no registration is required.
 We also have volunteers to assist individuals one on one and home study materials if you can not attend class.
-Please call to check the class schedule.

 • A person acquire United States citizenship from their US parents, while a certificate of naturalization is given to someone who later becomes a citizen via our naturalization process.
 Individuals who naturalize as U.S. citizens can apply for children under the age of 18 to be granted Certificates of Citizenship.